YisusGaming/windows-sudo/README.md

 > These commands will compile the project in Release mode.
 If you need it, you can also compile in Debug mode by removing `--configuration Release` from the options.

 Once done, the build should compile successfully and you'll see the executable in `sudo/bin/Release/net6.0/`.
+> If you compiled in Debug mode, you'll find the executable in `sudo/bin/Debug/net6.0/`.

 # License
  This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International license.